 The fiery, quotable coach known as 'Le Petit Tigre' who led the Quebec Nordiques through their epic 1980s battles with the Montreal Canadiens.

-Michel Bergeron's coaching career was defined by passion, loyalty, and one of hockey's greatest rivalries.
-A former junior player whose career was cut short by injury, he channeled his intensity into coaching.
+Michel Bergeron's coaching career was defined by passion, loyalty, and a fierce rivalry with the Montreal Canadiens.
+A former junior player whose playing career was cut short by injury, he channeled that intensity onto the bench.
 His big break came with the Quebec Nordiques in 1980, and he quickly became the emotional heartbeat of the franchise.
-Nicknamed 'Le Petit Tigre' for his combative style, Bergeron was a master motivator who wore his heart on his sleeve, often engaging in legendary verbal sparring matches with Canadiens coach Jean Perron.
-He guided a young, talented Nordiques squad—featuring the Stastny brothers—through multiple deep playoff runs, with the annual clashes against Montreal becoming a cultural event in Quebec.
+Nicknamed 'Le Petit Tigre' for his combative style, Bergeron was a master motivator who engaged in verbal sparring matches with Canadiens coach Jean Perron.
+He guided a young Nordiques squad featuring the Stastny brothers through multiple deep playoff runs, with the annual clashes against Montreal becoming a cultural event in Quebec.
 After a stint with the New York Rangers, he returned to Quebec as a popular television analyst.
-Bergeron's legacy isn't in championships, but in embodying the fierce pride of a team and its city.
+Bergeron's legacy rests not in championships, but in embodying the fierce pride of a team and its city.

 1946–1964